fridayowl/Tensor_Iot/Readme.md

             main method takes an array of cars and the parking lot get first car licence number and create a spot transfer the spot the parking function until the car array become none .

+## IDE USED :

+VSCODE  :1.74
+Tested on :
+Python version : 3